icopy-site/awesome/docs/awesome/awesome-data-engineering.md

 * [Apache Storm](https://storm.apache.org) Apache Storm is a free and open source distributed realtime computation system
 * [Apache Samza](https://samza.apache.org) Apache Samza is a distributed stream processing framework
 * [Apache NiFi](https://nifi.apache.org/) is an easy to use, powerful, and reliable system to process and distribute data
+* [Apache Hudi](https://hudi.apache.org/) Apache Hudi is an open source framework for managing storage for real time processing, one of the most interesting feature is the Upsert
 * [VoltDB](https://voltdb.com/) VoltDb is an ACID-compliant RDBMS which uses a [shared nothing architecture](https://en.wikipedia.org/wiki/Shared-nothing_architecture).
 * [PipelineDB](https://github.com/pipelinedb/pipelinedb) The Streaming SQL Database
 * [Spring Cloud Dataflow](https://cloud.spring.io/spring-cloud-dataflow/) Streaming and tasks execution between Spring Boot apps